hildes/movement-detection/readme.md

 The mode can be modified in the `movement_detection.py` script: `mode = 'fast' # default, slow, fast`
 ### Parameters

-input_file: path to video to be used (people_walking.mp4)
+`input_file`: path to video to be used (people_walking.mp4)

-consecutive_frame: number of consecutive frames to be used at each step for
+`consecutive_frame`: number of consecutive frames to be used at each step for

-wait_milliseconds: number of milliseconds to wait between each frame
+`wait_milliseconds`: number of milliseconds to wait between each frame

 ### Algorithm